dshawul/nn-train/README.md

                               policy(P).
         --piece-map PCMAP     Map pieces to planes
         --mixed               Use mixed precision training
+        --head-type HEAD_TYPE
+                              Heads of neural network, 0=value/policy,
+                              1=value/score, 2=all three, 3=value only.
+        --max-steps MAX_STEPS
+                              Maximum number of steps to train for.

-To train 2x32 and 6x64 networks from a gzipped labelled epd with result and best moves using 32 cpu cores and 4 gpus
+To train 2x32 networks from a gzipped labelled epd with result and best moves using 16 cpu cores and 1 gpu

-    python src/train.py --dir nets --gzip --epd quiet.epd.gz --nets 0 1 --cores 32 --gpus 4
+    python src/train.py --dir nets --gzip --epd quiet.epd.gz --net 0 --cores 16 --gpus 1

 Then to convert your keras model to protobuf tensorflow format: